She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

 The perinatal psychiatric unit here is reserved exclusively for pregnant women and new moms.

 "There is a need for them to see other moms going through what they're going through," says Dr. Mary Kimmel, the psychiatrist who runs the unit.
-She wears a denim jacket and black suede ankle boots, and whenever a patient wants to know if she's a mom too, she says yes, she has two kids.
+She wears a denim jacket and black suede ankle boots, and whenever a patient wants to know whether she's a mom too, she says yes, she has two kids.

 Every room has a hospital-grade breast pump, Kimmel says, and there's a lactation consultant who helps women with breastfeeding.
 The unit has a designated refrigerator for moms to store pumped milk.